Central online and face to face CPD 2026 to 2027

 Microsoft Teams

-Tuesday 24
+Wednesday 24

 February

-Comprehensible English for New Arrivals Using EAL Secondary
+Comprehensible English for New Arrivals Using EAL (Secondary)

-This session for Secondary school staff aims to raise awareness of what is and what is not comprehensible, accessible English Language for learners who use EAL, particularly those who are New to English or in the Early Acquisition stages.
+This session for secondary school staff aims to raise awareness of what is and what is not comprehensible, accessible English Language for learners who use EAL, particularly those who are New to English or in the Early Acquisition stages.
 The session considers what makes English difficult to understand and introduces a rage of easy-to-use strategies for giving instructions and checking understanding which can be used both in and out of the classroom.

 Secondary Classroom Practitioners, Secondary EAL/SEND Leads